NixOS/SC-election-2024/README.md

-Matching GitHub accounts are also in `voters.json` and being synchronised to [@NixOS/voters-2024](https://github.com/orgs/NixOS/teams/voters-2024), which gives access to interact with this repository.
+Matching GitHub accounts are also in `voters.json` and being synchronised to [@NixOS/voters-2024](https://github.com/orgs/NixOS/teams/voters-2024), which allows interacting with this repository.

 [^1]: The same date as [the board announcement](https://discourse.nixos.org/t/nixos-foundation-board-giving-power-to-the-community/44552) that initiated the establishment of a constitution,
       further specified as the timestamp [in a follow-up board announcement](https://discourse.nixos.org/t/board-update-2-assembly-appointment-process/45048#what-has-happened-since-the-last-updatehttpsdiscoursenixosorgtboard-update-1-starting-process-and-transparent-communication44735-2)